Dollar weakens, yen at October highs after U.S. stocks slide

 “There seems to be a disconnect and there is no obvious explanation for why the dollar did not fare better on a risk-off day,” said Ray Attrill, head of foreign exchange strategy at NAB.

-“ The yen continues to show its colors as the markets favorite risk haven proxy,” added Attrill.
+“ The yen continues to show its colours as the markets favourite risk haven proxy,” added Attrill.

 “There was a clear bid for current-account surplus countries with both the JPY and EUR finding support,” ANZ said in a note.